-Filmpoem director Alastair Cook invited Liz Lochhead, the former National Poet of Scotland, to choose four of Robert Burns’s poems and together with Italian composer Luca Nasciuti they have created beautiful interpretations of some of Burns’s most loved works: ‘Ode to Spring’, ‘I Murder Hate’, ‘Such a Parcel of Rogues in a Nation’ and ‘A Man’s a Man for a’ That’.
+Filmpoem director Alastair Cook invited Liz Lochhead, the National Poet of Scotland until 2016, to choose four of Robert Burns poems and together with Italian composer Luca Nasciuti they have created beautiful interpretations of four of Burns’s most loved works: